Budd XR-400: Design

 The XR-400's long nose was achieved by extending the front section and adding a cowl behind it that held the battery.
-The car was styled by Budd with a rather clean and uncluttered body giving little indication of its Rambler sedan origin.
+The car was styled by Budd with a relatively clean and uncluttered body, giving little indication of its Rambler sedan origin.
 A double crease in the beltline suggested a family relationship to the contemporary styling of Rambler's large-sized cars.

-The proposed model was a true 2+2 (two front bucket seats plus limited use seats for two back passengers) sleek, steel-blue convertible with a long hood and a short, stubby rear deck.
-The XR-400's long 108 in Ambassador wheelbase and truncated overhangs gave it athletic proportions, while the top-up appearance suggested a close-coupled two-seater sports car.
+The proposed model was a true 2+2 (two front bucket seats plus limited-use seats for two back passengers) sleek, steel-blue convertible with a long hood and a short, stubby rear deck.
+The XR-400's long 108 in Ambassador wheelbase and truncated overhangs gave it athletic proportions.
+At the same time, the top-up appearance suggested a close-coupled two-seater sports car.
 Classic sports car touches included a hood line that slopped lower than the front fenders, doors that had a dip in their top, and simulated air extractors behind the front wheels.

 Power for the XR-400 was supplied by a standard Ambassador two-barrel 250 hp 327 CID AMC V8 engine.
 The engine bay could accommodate any of AMC's I6 or V8 engines.
-The transmission was an automatic (not typical of sports cars) controlled through a floor console mounted shift lever.
+The transmission was an automatic (not typical of sports cars for that time) controlled through a floor console-mounted shift lever.
 Braking was provided by an experimental front disc brake system.

 The interior used AMC's front seats and many other hardware items.
-In classic sports car fashion, the driver had all controls and a full set of instruments (speedometer, tachometer, as well as gauges for fuel, water temperature, amperes, and oil pressure) that mounted directly ahead of a three-spoke wood-rimmed Nardi (brand) steering wheel.
+In classic sports car fashion, the driver had all controls and a complete set of instruments (speedometer, tachometer, as well as gauges for fuel, water temperature, amperes, and oil pressure) that mounted directly ahead of a three-spoke wood-rimmed Nardi (brand) steering wheel.

-Budd's sales pitch to AMC included pioneering a market "presently untapped by any other manufacturer" with a car that "unlike anything else on the road it would attract widespread attention, provide your dealers with both a new profit area and morale-builder, and offer unusual advertising and sales promotion opportunities."
+Budd's sales pitch to AMC included pioneering a market "presently untapped by any other manufacturer" with a car that "unlike anything else on the road, it would attract widespread attention, provide your dealers with both a new profit area and morale-builder, and offer unusual advertising and sales promotion opportunities."